ropensci-archive/roweb2/content/blog/2014-01-30-ecoengine.md

 ## Search contains 714 observations (downloading 29 of 29 pages)
 ```

-and it’s easy to examine these data as an interactive map using the `ee_map` function (the function is currently only available in the dev version).
+and it's easy to examine these data as an interactive map using the `ee_map` function (the function is currently only available in the dev version).

 ```r
 ee_map(lynx_data)